ids/cluster-builder/docs/dataflow.md

 StreamSets is a _DataOps_ [platform](https://streamsets.com) based on open source, and their supported [data collector](https://hub.docker.com/layers/streamsets/datacollector/) docker container is free to use.

-> While [DataOps](https://en.wikipedia.org/wiki/DataOps) has some useful principles and best practices in the wikipedia article, the [manifesto](https://www.dataopsmanifesto.org/) is as painful to read as any other, and completely pointless and toxic to the industry.
+> While [DataOps](https://en.wikipedia.org/wiki/DataOps) has some useful principles and best practices in the wikipedia article, the [manifesto](https://www.dataopsmanifesto.org/) is as painful to read as any other.
+I find the _manifesto_ nonsense completely pointless and potentially toxic to the industry.

 In the [xtras/k8s/streamsets](../xtras/k8s/streamsets/streamsets.yml) folder there is a `streamsets.yml` designed to use `targetd`.